gustaveroussy/advancedQC/README.md

 - `<local directory>` is the directory where the json files will be created.
 - `<absolute_path>/optional-design.tsv` is the path to the design file, this one is optional.
--the designe file should look like this:
+- the design file should look like this:

 Downstream_file|	Upstream_file	|Sample_id	|Design 1|	Design 2
 ---------------|---------------|----------|--------|---------